 Stuart Skelton is the finest Laca I have ever heard. - Financial Times

-Engagements in 2013 have included Ring Cycles at the Seattle Opera and Paris Opera, Parsifal at the Zürich Opera, concerts with the Sydney Philharmonia Choirs, Fidelio with the English National Opera, Peter Grimes in concert with the London Philharmonic under Vladimir Jurowski and Wagner concerts with the Bilbao Orkestra Sinfonikoa.
+Engagements in 2013 included Ring Cycles at the Seattle Opera, Paris Opera and with Opera Australia, Parsifal at the Zürich Opera, concerts with the Sydney Philharmonia Choirs, Fidelio with the English National Opera, Peter Grimes in concert with the London Philharmonic under Vladimir Jurowski and Wagner concerts with the Bilbao Orkestra Sinfonikoa.
 This year he has already returned to the English National Opera in his signature role of Peter Grimes.
-Future engagements in 2014 include The Dream of Gerontius with the BBC Symphony and Deutsches Symphonie-Orchester Berlin under Sir Andrew Davis, Peter Grimes at English National Opera in David Alden’s acclaimed production, conducted by Edward Gardner, and concerts in London and Rome with Sir Antonio Pappano and the Accademia Nazionale di Santa Cecilia, concert performances of Peter Grimes with the San Francisco Symphony under Michael Tilson Thomas, Das Lied von der Erde at the Zürich Opera, and Beethoven’s 9th Symphony with the BBC Scottish Symphony under Donald Runnicles.
+Future engagements in 2014 include The Dream of Gerontius with the BBC Symphony and Deutsches Symphonie-Orchester Berlin under Sir Andrew Davis, Act III of Siegfried in concert with the Opéra de Bordeaux, concerts in London and Rome with Sir Antonio Pappano and the Accademia Nazionale di Santa Cecilia, concert performances of Peter Grimes with the San Francisco Symphony under Michael Tilson Thomas, Das Lied von der Erde at the Zürich Opera, and Beethoven’s 9th Symphony with the BBC Scottish Symphony under Donald Runnicles.
 In 2015 he will return both to Opera de Oviedo, in the title role of Samson et Dalila, and to the Bayerische Staatsoper as Siegmund in Die Walküre.

 Stuart has twice been honoured with the Sir Robert Helpmann Award, for his performance of Siegmund in the State Opera of South Australia’s 2005 production of the The Ring Cycle, and in 2010 for Best Male Performer in a Lead Role for his portrayal of Peter Grimes.
-He received a 2010 Green Room Award for A Streetcar Named Desire and was also nominated for an Olivier Award in Outstanding Achievement in Opera for his performances as Peter Grimes with the English National Opera.
+He received a 2010 Green Room Award for A Streetcar Named Desire and was nominated for an Olivier Award for Outstanding Achievement in Opera for his performances as Peter Grimes with the English National Opera.
 In 2014 he was named Male Singer of the Year at the International Opera Awards.